Customer-Centric Selling: How To Put Your Customers at the Heart of Your Social Media Strategy

 Jump to a section:

 - Use Instagram To Drive Traffic to an Amazon Storefront

 - Engage Micro-Influencers on Key Social Media Channels

-Twenty or 30 years ago, marketers were taught that customer-centric selling is about moving buyers through the sales funnel with targeted messaging and offers to purchase.
+Twenty or 30 years ago, marketers were taught that customer-centric selling was about moving buyers through the sales funnel.
+You could achieve this movement with targeted messaging and offers to purchase.
 After the sale, we were always taught to continue to nurture and re-engage customers for repeat sales.